jorgeluis21/Summer2018Starter/readme.md

 # https://wolfr.am/wss2018github

-This is a sample student repository for the Wolfram Summer School 2018.
-You can clone or fork this repository to get started
+This is a sample student repository for the Wolfram Summer School 2018. wjhaaaaaaaatstarted with GIT:

-Thing to do to get started with GIT:

 ## Create a GitHub account
 https://github.com/join